 During our stay we tried three cocktails including the Sidecar (using Tuaca as the base spirit an an incredible house made vanilla simple syrup), Mesabi (a unique cocktail to the bar made with gin, green chartreuse, and burnt rosemary- which is set on fire right in front of you) and a New Fashioned (made with Maker's Mark, Pear, Luxardo Cherry, and Black Walnut Bitters- the only miss of the night and felt somewhat watered down from the ice).

 The food at Ollie's was basic pub fare, and if we're going to be honest when you're staying at a hotel in downtown Pittsburgh you should take in some local restaurants within walking distance instead.
-Try tako and Butcher and the Rye which are all within walking distance but require reservations quite far in advance (a month or more on weekends).
-Other good options can be found on our Pittsburgh map.
+Try tako which is within walking distance but requires reservations quite far in advance (a month or more on weekends).
+Other good options can be found on our Pittsburgh map at the end of every article.
 After a nice dinner out, be sure to check out Ollie's for a nightcap Sidecar or Mesabi- you won't be disappointed.

 Insider Secret: Ollie's Gastropub also has a few windows that can see home plate of PNC Park, making this a great spot to spend a night during a home Pirates game if you do not have tickets.